Lukox/KTH-ID2223/README.md

 ## Interface

 We implemented a simple graphical user interface on Huggingface with Streamlit.
-One would be able to use a Youtube of any video, which would then be transcribed by our model.
-TO BE FINISHED
+One would be able to input a Youtube link of any video, which would then be transcribed by our model.
+Then, one can can choose a language to translate the transcribed text to, or keep the transcribed text in polish.
+Later, the original video is available to be played with the new transcribed text as subtitles corresponding to the sound of the video.

 ## Limitations